ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 - Wing (Medical Ward (MW) usually recieves late (12-15 minutes) responses)
 - Time of day (during 4:00PM to 6PM, all employee have higher chance to be late, up to max.
 15 minutes) due to peak times

+Furthermore, we added a maximum possible delay of 25 minutes.
 ## 🎯 Objective

 The objective of this project is to design a diagnostic tool that monitors the wait times for inpatient care and identifies potential causes for caregiver "lateness" by using data-driven insights and predictive scheduling models.
 This will help hospitals understand their possible pain points that lead to irregular or wide gaps between caregiver check-ins that affect their patients' perceived quality of care and patient satisfaction.